SURF-ML/vllm-inference-slurm/README.md

 - **jobs/**: SLURM job scripts to build the container and run inference.
 - **src/**: Python source code for running vLLM inference.

-This repository is the codebase for the tutorial here: <TODO>
+This repository is the codebase for the tutorial here: https://servicedesk.surf.nl/wiki/spaces/WIKI/pages/232851290/LLM+and+VLM+inference+on+Snellius+with+vLLM

 ## Repository Structure